rapid7/insightconnect-plugins/okta/help.md

 # Version History

+* 3.4.3 - Fix issue where trigger did not return empty arrays when users where removed or added to group
 * 3.4.2 - Fix issue where Monitor User Groups trigger would erroneously detect logins as an addition/removal of a group member
 * 3.4.1 - Fix issue where Monitor User Groups trigger would continually detect the same new group addition
 * 3.4.0 - New trigger Monitor User Groups